 With hawk in one hand and trowel in the other, portion a generous amount of mud onto the trowel and apply it the wall in an upward-scooping motion followed by a downward, smoothing motion.
 When scraping mud onto the trowel, avoid scooping from the bottom and instead glaze over the top to ensure that you’re getting fresh, soft mud onto the trowel.

 The first coat is not the finished product.
 This coat, sometimes called the scratch coat since it can attract bumps and scratches (although less than the rougher surface underneath), should be followed up with a finish coat which will adhere better to the wall once it sets.

 Start with a gentle scraping of the trowel across the scratch coat to remove any dirt and debris that may have appeared on the surface.

 Next, use the same hawk and trowel as before only this time apply a little less mud to the wall.
 The finished coat ought to be visibly smoother since the scratch coat will be drawing out the moisture of the freshly applied finish coat.

 The finish coat will show some small imperfections that will need to be removed with moisture.
 Using a bristled brush, apply water across the wall liberally.
 Then, using a clean trowel (remove any hardened mud), scrape across the wall’s surface to fill in the imperfections.
 This should provide you with a glassy smooth surface once the wall sets.

 Fix Your Walls Properly With We Fix Walls

-Learning how to apply a skim coat or to repair plaster walls can be a valuable tool for any homeowner, but it can also lead to frustration and damaged plaster walls.
+Learning how to apply a skim coat or to wall plaster repair Melbourne can be a valuable tool for any homeowner, but it can also lead to frustration and damaged plaster walls.
 Don’t risk damaging these valuable and often historic walls and instead consider contacting the friendly plaster wall experts at We Fix Walls to have the job done professionally.